peiliangbai92/peiliangbai92.github.io/index.md

-## Peiliang Bai
+### About me
+Welcome!
 I am currently a postdoctoral research fellow in the H. Milton Stewart School of Industrial & Systems Engineering (ISyE) at Georgia Institute of Technology.

 Prior to this position, I received my Ph.D. from the department of statistics at the University of Florida in April 2021, advised by Professor George Michailidis.
 Before coming to the University of Florida, I was major in mathematics and statistics in School of Mathematical Sciences at Peking University.

 My main research spans in change points detection, high dimensional time series analysis, spatio-temporal data analysis, and machine learning.

+### Education
+* Ph.D. in Statistics, University of Florida, FL, USA, August 2015 - April 2021
+* B.Sc. in Mathematics and Statistics, Peking University, Beijing, China, September 2011 - July 2015

 ### Research Publication